Minimizing Sensitivity to Model Misspecification: Introduction

-This paper relates to several branches of the literature in econometrics and statistics on robustness and sensitivity analysis.
-As in the literature on robust statistics dating back to Huber (1964), we rely on a minimax approach and aim to minimize the worst-case impact of misspecification in a neighborhood of a model.
-See Huber and Ronchetti (2009) for a comprehensive account of this literature.
-Our approach is closest to the infinitesimal approach based on influence functions (Hampel \textit{et al.}, 1986), and especially to the shrinking neighborhood approach developed by Rieder (1994).
-An important difference with this previous work, and with recent papers on sensitivity analysis that we mention below, is that we focus on misspecification of \emph{specific aspects} of a model.
-That is, we consider {parametric or semi-parametric} classes of models around the reference specification.
+As in the literature on robust statistics (Huber, 1964, Huber and Ronchetti, 2009, Hampel \textit{et al.}, 1986, and especially Rieder, 1994), we rely on a minimax approach and aim to minimize the worst-case impact of misspecification in a neighborhood of a model.
+A difference with this work is that we focus on misspecification of {specific aspects} of a model, by considering {parametric or semi-parametric} classes of models around the reference specification.
 By contrast, the robust statistics literature has mostly focused on fully {nonparametric} classes, motivated by data contamination issues.

-A related branch of the literature is the work on orthogonalization and locally robust moment functions, as developed in Neyman (1959), Newey (1994), Chernozhukov \textit{et al.} (2016), and Chernozhukov \textit{et al.} (2018), among others.
-Similarly to those approaches, we wish to construct estimators which are relatively insensitive to variation in an input.
-A difference is that we account for both bias and variance, weighting them by calibrating the size of the neighborhood around the reference model.
-In addition, our approach to robustness and sensitivity -- both for estimation and construction of confidence intervals -- does not require the larger model to be point-identified.
-A precedent of the idea of minimum sensitivity is the concept of local unbiasedness proposed by Fraser (1964).

-Our analysis is also connected to Bayesian robustness, see for example Berger and Berliner (1986), Gustafson (2000), Vidakovic (2000), or recently Mueller (2012).
-In our approach we similarly focus on sensitivity to model (or ``prior'') assumptions.
-However, our minimum-mean squared error estimators and confidence intervals have a frequentist interpretation.
+A related literature studies orthogonalization and locally robust moment functions; see Neyman (1959), Newey (1994), Chernozhukov \textit{et al.} (2018), Chernozhukov \textit{et al.} (2020), and also Fraser (1964).
+Here we account for both bias and variance, weighting them by the size of the neighborhood around the reference model.
+In addition, our approach does not require the larger model to be point-identified.
+Our analysis also connects to Bayesian robustness (e.g., Berger and Berliner, 1986, Gustafson, 2000, Vidakovic, 2000, Mueller, 2012), although our minimum-MSE estimators and confidence intervals have a frequentist interpretation.

-Closely related to our work is the literature on statistical decision theory dating back to Wald (1950); see for example Chamberlain (2000), Watson and Holmes (2016), and Hansen and Marinacci (2016).
-Hansen and Sargent (2008) provide compelling motivation for the use of a minimax approach based on Kullback-Leibler neighborhoods whose widths are calibrated based on detection error probabilities.